 About a third of fertility issues are due to problems with the man.
 Another third are caused by problems with both the woman and the man.
 In both cases, using a sperm donor may offer an affordable, safe, low-intervention path to pregnancy.
 Finding a sperm donor in Houston is not hard, and choosing the right fertility clinic increases your odds of a successful, healthy, happy pregnancy.
-So if you’re considering a sperm donor, here’s what you need to know.
+So if you’re considering undergoing the sperm donation process, here’s what you need to know.

 Infertility can be painful and deeply frustrating.
 You may find yourself wondering why this is happening to you.
 And while infertility treatment can be highly effective, it presents some additional challenges: some, but not all, people who undergo in vitro fertilization (IVF) experience weight gain.
 This can be frustrating, but significant weight gain is unlikely.
 So let’s separate IVF weight gain fact from fiction.
 Here’s what you need to know.